 Board of Directors – Missouri Mental Health Foundation

-Alan Baumgartner owns and operates Baumgartners Furniture, a family-owned business founded in 1949 in Auxvasse, Missouri.
-Mr. Baumgartner has a family member with developmental disabilities and has been a tireless advocate for many years.
-He has served on the Missouri Mental Health Commission, as well as many other boards and committees related to developmental disabilities.
+Alan Baumgartner owns and operates Baumgartner’s Furniture, a family-owned business founded in 1949 in Auxvasse Missouri.
+He is a former member and chair of the Missouri Mental Health Commission.
+He has been a tireless advocate for persons living with a developmental disability for many years.
+He has served on numerous boards and committees to raise awareness and understanding of developmental disabilities.

 Kathy A. Carter

 Director, Kathy Carter – Four Seasons